GMkonan/citus-hasura/README.md

 Docker works with containers, those containers represent our "services", for example you can have a docker container that has a postgres image, so when this container is up you have a postgres db running, this container can have data inside but if you delete this container this data is gonna dissappear too.
 If you want to PERSIST data for a container you can create a VOLUME, if your container is deleted but your volume is not you will still have this data persisted when you recreate this container.
 This does mean that if you want to completely reset this container's data you need to delete both container and volume.

+### Checking errors in docker
+Sometimes an error can get past the build and create process of a docker container, so for example, you can have a container appear to be working fine, but if you check `docker ps` you can see that is constantly restarting itself.

+To debug a scenario like this you can check `docker logs`:

+- `docker logs --tail 50 --follow --timestamps CONTAINER_NAME`